 Hearty Potato Chowder, this wonderful soup is perhaps just a bit healthier than some of the “Loaded Baked Potato Soup” recipes out there.
-More like a Cream of Potato Soup, think this soup as the smarter, plainer sister – you know who I mean, the one who is a bit subtler; the one who relies on common sense, not just “flash!”
+More like an Old Fashioned Cream of Potato Soup, think this soup as the smarter, plainer sister – you know who I mean, the one who is a bit subtler; the one who relies on common sense, not just “flash!”

 Hearty Potato Chowder lets the flavor of the potato shine through – the simple recipe uses basic pantry ingredients, comes together quickly and has no cheese, cream or sour cream for added fat (or cost.)
 Made with a good chicken stock, I think it rivals any soup out there, and made with a boxed stock, it’s still wonderful.

-Of course a little cheese and or sour cream in the garnish never hurt anyone – and if you’d like to richen it with a heavier dairy product, that’s your prerogative.
-Perfect on crisp fall or cold winter day, and ready in about 25 minutes, Hearty Potato chowder does rely on the bacon for richness and flavor, part of what puts it a notch above any regular old Cream of Potato Soups, but a little butter works, too.
+Of course a little cheese and or sour cream in the garnish never hurt anyone – and if you’d like to enrichen it with a heavier dairy product, that’s your prerogative.
+Perfect on crisp fall or cold winter day, and ready in about 25 minutes, Hearty Potato chowder does rely on the bacon for a little extra flavor, part of what puts it a notch above any regular old Cream of Potato Soups, but a little butter works, too.

 I think about this recipe when milk and/or potatoes are on sale, although it’s always inexpensive, and you may wish to double the recipe, depending on your eaters or if you’d like to have left overs.
 Think about serving this with a good bread (like Crusty Bread or Beer Cheese Bread) and a dark green or spinach salad…